Breakdown of additivity of transition rates in systems connected to multiple thermal reservoirs: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Karsten Kruse for comments on the manuscript, Ranjan Mukhopadhyay for discussions on statistical thermodynamics and for comments on the manuscript, M. Bhaskaran and Abitosh Upadhyay for going over the proof in section II.
+We would like to thank Karsten Kruse for comments on the manuscript, Ranjan Mukhopadhyay for discussions on statistical thermodynamics and for comments on the manuscript, M. Bhaskaran and Abitosh Upadhyay for going over a version of the proof in section III.